 He soon produced the first radiograph taken at an American hospital using a small X-ray tube and a hand-cranked static machine normally used to generate current for electrical treatments.

 The resulting image, which showed the bone structure of a hand, greatly impressed hospital staff.

-The Bulfinch Lawn was once known as Prince's Pasture, part of a site purchased by the trustees of the MGH for the purpose of constructing a general hospital building.
+The Bulfinch Lawn was once known as Prince's Pasture, part of a site purchased by the trustees of Mass General for the purpose of constructing a general hospital building.

 They engaged Charles Bulfinch, Boston's most prolific and noted architect, to create the design, incorporating a giant portico with Ionic columns and a stepped dome.
 The building was erected under the direction of Alexander Parris, who was hired by Bulfinch when the latter was called to Washington to supervise the construction of the Capitol building.

 The cornerstone was laid on July 4, 1818, and construction completed in 1823.
 The dome still houses its original surgical amphitheater, the hospital's operating room from 1821 to 1867, known today as the Ether Dome in commemoration of the world's first public demonstration of surgical anesthesia in 1846.